httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Since HTTP Message Signatures allows sub-portions of the HTTP message to be signed, it is possible for two different HTTP messages to validate against the same signature.
 The most extreme form of this would be a signature over no message components.
 If such a signature were intercepted, it could be replayed at will by an attacker, attached to any HTTP message.
 Even with sufficient component coverage, a given signature could be applied to two similar HTTP messages, allowing a message to be replayed by an attacker with the signature intact.

 To counteract these kinds of attacks, it's first important for the signer to cover sufficient portions of the message to differentiate it from other messages.
 In addition, the signature can use the `nonce` signature parameter to provide a per-message unique value to allow the verifier to detect replay of the signature itself if a nonce value is repeated.
-Furthermore, the signer can provide a timestamp for when the signature was created and a time at which the signer considers the signature to be invalid, limiting the utility of a captured signature value.
+Furthermore, the signer can provide a timestamp for when the signature was created and a time at which the signer considers the signature to be expired, limiting the utility of a captured signature value.

 If a verifier wants to trigger a new signature from a signer, it can send the `Accept-Signature` header field with a new `nonce` parameter.
 An attacker that is simply replaying a signature would not be able to generate a new signature with the chosen nonce value.

 ## Insufficient Coverage {#security-coverage}

 Any portions of the message not covered by the signature are susceptible to modification by an attacker without affecting the signature.
-An attacker can take advantage of this by introducing a header field or other message component that will change the processing of the message but will not be covered by the signature.
+An attacker can take advantage of this by introducing or modifying a header field or other message component that will change the processing of the message but will not be covered by the signature.
 Such an altered message would still pass signature verification, but when the verifier processes the message as a whole, the unsigned content injected by the attacker would subvert the trust conveyed by the valid signature and change the outcome of processing the message.

 To combat this, an application of this specification should require as much of the message as possible to be signed, within the limits of the application and deployment.
 The verifier should only trust message components that have been signed.
 Verifiers could also strip out any sensitive unsigned portions of the message before processing of the message continues.